-Both come with a leather looking sleeve to put in while you’re on the go, but the Cobalt also comes with the Dragon Tail adapter for your phone.
+Both come with a leather-looking sleeve to put in while you’re on the go, but the Cobalt also comes with the Dragon Tail adapter for your phone.

-For Android – iFi Audio’s OTG cable is much better than the original Dragon Tail, So I’m recommending it if you have an Android with Micro like I do.
+- For Android – iFi Audio’s OTG cable is much better than the original Dragon Tail, So I’m recommending it if you have an Android with Micro as I do.
 It also comes available in Type-C. This Anker USB-C to USB 3.1 is also great if you have an Android with Type-C (It’s a bit cheaper but still gets really good reviews).

 Let’s now take a look at how the DACport HD stacks up!

-CEntrace DACport HD
+CEntrance DACport HD

-Asynchronous USB: Yes
+- Asynchronous USB: Yes

-Support: Up to 32-bit/384kHz
+- Support: Up to 32-bit/384kHz

 The DACport by contrast is a bit heavier, but also a bit larger in stature.

-Neither the Cobalt or Red have a volume dial on them.
+Neither the Cobalt nor Red have a volume dial on them.
 You’ll simply use your laptop/PC’s controls.

 The DACport also has a 3.5mm jack, but I was personally having issues with the sound cutting out.

 I also had an issue with a simple 3.5mm interconnect from the DACport HD into the Bravo Ocean, so I’m 100% certain it’s a faulty jack.

-On the side of the DACport you’ll find a gain switch.
+On the side of the DACport, you’ll find a gain switch.
 I find it necessary to keep it on high gain most of the time for a couple of reasons.

-It requires a toothpick, paperclip, or something similar to switch from high gain to low (or vice versa).
+- It requires a toothpick, paperclip, or something similar to switch from high gain to low (or vice versa).
 The switch is depressed inside the unit.

-I found that I need all of the power supplied by the DACport with headphones like the K702, HD600, and HE4XX.
+- I found that I need all of the power supplied by the DACport with headphones like the K702, HD600, and HE4XX.

-It prevents damage to the switch while in your pocket or on the go, and it also prevents blowing your ear drums out if you accidentally tick the gain on at full volume.
+It prevents damage to the switch while in your pocket or on the go, and it also prevents blowing your eardrums out if you accidentally tick the gain on at full volume.

-Asynchronous USB: Yes
+- Asynchronous USB: Yes

-Support: Up to 32-bit/768kHz
+- Support: Up to 32-bit/768kHz

 The Mojo is quite a bit heftier than either the Cobalt, Red, or DACport, coming in at a solid 180g.

-The DragonFly Cobalt is the lightest at 19g.
+- The DragonFly Cobalt is the lightest at 19g.

-The DragonFly Red is a bit heavier at 23g.
+- The DragonFly Red is a bit heavier at 23g.

-The DACport HD is a bit heavier than that at 36g.
+- The DACport HD is a bit heavier than that at 36g.

-The Mojo is the heaviest at 180g.
+- The Mojo is the heaviest at 180g.

 Aside from that, the Mojo and DACport HD do have some extra features to speak of.

 Both are also MQA enabled with Tidal, but make sure that you set them to Exclusive mode inside the program or the colors will not change.

 To do so is simple:

-Head up to the very top left of the screen and you’ll see 3 small bars/lines.
+- Head up to the very top left of the screen and you’ll see 3 small bars/lines.

-Click and go to File > Settings.
+- Click and go to File > Settings.

-Now you’re inside the Matrix.
+- Now you’re inside the Matrix.
 Just kidding.

-Click the Streaming Tab.
+- Click the Streaming Tab.

-Scroll down until you see “Sound Output.”
-First make sure it’s on either the Cobalt or Red (Whichever you’re using).
+- Scroll down until you see “Sound Output.”
+First, make sure it’s on either the Cobalt or Red (Whichever you’re using).
 The cool thing about both is that they don’t require drivers.
 Simply plug and play!

-Right next to Sound Output you’ll see “More Settings.”
+- Right next to Sound Output, you’ll see “More Settings.”
 Click that.

-Tick the switch to enable exclusive mode.
+- Tick the switch to enable exclusive mode.

-Purple: MQA.
+- Purple: MQA.
 Give me some of that purple!

-Light Blue: 96kHz
+- Light Blue: 96kHz

 So as you can see, they changed the colors around a little.

-AudioQuest almost exclusively relies on the sound of the DragonFly itself to deliver you an engaging and beautiful experience.
+AudioQuest almost exclusively relies on the sound of the DragonFly itself to deliver an engaging and beautiful experience.

 Right now I’m using the DF Red with a 3.5mm interconnect into the Bravo Audio Ocean.
 It sounds marvelous!

-As mentioned above, the CEntrance does have a gain switch, and it also functions as just a DAC via it’s line in/out.
+As mentioned above, the CEntrance does have a gain switch, and it also functions as just a DAC via its line in/out.

-The Mojo is a bit different in that it has an Optical Input (can be used for Console Gaming), 2 sets of 3.5mm headphone jacks, and a coaxial input as well as a 2 micro USB slots.
+The Mojo is a bit different in that it has an Optical Input (which can be used for Console Gaming), 2 sets of 3.5mm headphone jacks, and a coaxial input as well as 2 micro USB slots.

 Let’s take a peek.

 Once it is, find it in your Control Panel’s Sound section.
 It should say “Chord Async USB 44.1kHz – 768kHz.”
-Right click and set it as your default device!
+Right-click and set it as your default device!

 - Take note of the different colors on the power button and what they refer to.

 When you’re playing back music, the power button globe will display many colors depending on the sample rate of the song in question.

 Red = 44.1kHz.
 Orange = 48.
 Yellow = 88.2 Green = 96.
 Light Blue = 176.
 Dark Blue = 192.
 Light Purple = 352.
 Purple = 384.
 Plum = 768.
 Light Plum = DSD.

-Take note of the volume colors.
+- Take note of the volume colors.